lalitb/opentelemetry-rust/examples/logs-batch/README.md

-# OpenTelemetry Log Appender for log -  Example
+# OpenTelemetry Log Appender for log -  Example using Batch Log Processor and thread runtime

 This example shows how to use the opentelemetry-appender-log crate, which is a [logging